scottopell/cs190lab5/README.md

   ![](http://i.imgur.com/porwua0.png)

 9. In _your_ local git repo (`cs190lab5_<username>`), add the github url given as a remote.
+  > You will be prompted for a username and password here, use your login information for github

 10. Do your initial push (Note that an initial push is different from a normal push, check the git reference sheet or github's instructions for the initial push syntax)

   > Note that the above two commands come straight out of the "repository created" page on github.